yjkedwards/circRNAFlow/README.md

 # CircRNAFlow

-A pipeline for Circular RNA analysis
+A pipeline for Circular RNA analysis associated with this paper : [Salinas EA, Macauley V, Keeling KM, Edwards YJK.
+Discovery of dysregulated circular RNAs in whole blood transcriptomes from cystic fibrosis patients - implication of a role for cellular senescence in cystic fibrosis.
+J Cyst Fibros.
+2023 May 2:S1569-1993(23)00127-3. doi: 10.1016/j.jcf.2023.04.021.
+Epub ahead of print.
+PMID: 37142522.](https://www.sciencedirect.com/science/article/abs/pii/S1569199323001273)

  * based on DCC, supported by STAR, bowtie, CircTest, ClusterProfiler, additional scripts, and of course Nextflow
  * requires .fastq.gz files to follow a naming convention